kartikbarik/Blinkit/README.md

 - *Power BI* – for dashboard design and data modeling
 - *Microsoft Excel/CSV* – data source
 - *Power Query* – data transformation

+## Contact

+- Created by KARTIK BARIK
+- For inquiries, reach out via [kartikbarik603@gmail.com].

+Does this align with your expectations?
+Let me know if you'd like to refine any section!